 However, there's a problem that comes with this popularity – theft.
-While the latest figures indicate the rate of thefts is dropping with 290,000 bikes reported stolen in 2017, compared to 376,000 two years earlier, that’s still a lot of bikes.
-So, what can you do about it?
+The latest figures show that 315,000 bike theft incidents were recorded between April 18 and March 19, so, what can you do about it?
 Two things – you can make sure you insure your bike under your Home Insurance (please note we don't sell bicycle insurance as separate cover) and you can take precautions to try to frustrate the thieves.

 We offer two kinds of cover for your bicycle:

 We can help provide bike owners with some peace of mind with cycle insurance.
 Both our Gold Contents Insurance and Silver Contents Insurance include cover for bicycles in the home, which also includes any garages or domestic outbuildings, with the condition that it only applies if force and violence have been used to gain entry to your home.